-The-Salvation-by-Promise (TO READ IN BOOK FORMAT, OR TO PRINT THIS ARTICLE)
+The Salvation sermons (TO READ IN BOOK FORMAT, OR TO PRINT THIS ARTICLE)

 A Book of Theology for the Layman